 The reversal set is 19 words long coming as a series of statements typical in RS.
 Almost all is completely acceptable linguistically, however the [v] is really an [n] with some frication, and there is an evident [l] in [you up] which makes it sound like [heal up] on closer listening.
 The fact that there is only 2 or 3 phonemes out of over 60 that are ‘out of kilter’ perception-wise makes the reversal set worthy of consideration.
 In FS one can perceive phonemes that are not ordinarily a component of the word, and therefore consideration ought to be given to RS in the same way.
 In addition, if there is a ‘voice’ communicating in the reverse of the speaker’s words, then it stands to reason that not all of it will be heard clearly and precisely.
 One needs to weigh up what is right about the reversal and what is dubious in order to determine its worth.

-If any of the statements are genuine, then we may see Jessica (spoken as in the 3rd person) being viral – the crazy mother everywhere looking.
-The desire to find and be with her child – pick you up honey and Mummy’s here.
-And the deadly mountain and ice associated with a mountain.
-Alternatively, ice refers to the drug.
+If any of the statements are genuine, then we may see Jessica (spoken as in the 3rd person) being viral – the mother everywhere looking (FS ‘crazy Mom status’).
+The desire to find and be with her child – ‘pick you up honey’ and ‘Mommy’s here’.
+And, the deadly mountain and ice associated with a mountain.
+Alternatively, ice refers to the drug, almost like an entity itself speaking (‘said’).

 RS: May answer the others.
 She came [v]iral.
 Pick you up honey.
 Kill said ice.
 Mummy’s here.
 Kill mountain here.